Photo by Pat Morrow

 Wildsight works actively with forestry companies engaged in logging in the Central Purcells to protect our wildlife, clean water and wilderness.
 During the planning process, we push to minimize environmental impacts, preserve biodiversity and protect critical habitat and movement corridors for wildlife.
 On the ground, we make sure logging takes place with as little impact as possible, especially expanding riparian buffers around creeks, preserving wildlife connectivity and protecting wildlife tree patches.

 We take an active role in mountain caribou recovery by working with governments to shape policy and legislation and advocate for protection of all critical habitat now.
-The South Purcell herd is currently down to four animals—recovery has never been more urgent.
+The South Purcell caribou herd has recently been lost entirely.

 Learn more